 Study population and sample

 The study population includes Israeli Jewish women aged over 18 who have visited Uman at least once in the last 10 years.
-Participants were recruited via the lead investigator’s social networks, using the snowball technique.
+Participants were recruited via the lead investigator’s social networks using the snowball technique.
 Snowball sampling is a non-probability sampling technique used primarily in qualitative research to locate and recruit participants.
 It is effective in cases where participants are required to be willing to discuss deep emotions and personal experiences (Atkinson & Flint, 2001).
 Initial participants were asked to recommend further participants from among their acquaintances at school, work, local community, and from previous trips to Uman.
 Interviews were conducted until no further relevant information was forthcoming, and the main themes that emerged began to repeat themselves.
 The final sample consisted of 15 participants (see Table 1).

+Table 1: Profile of the Participants (Interviewees)